FREE U.S. shipping on orders over $200 for a limited time

 Most of the other products are lighter and ship at a reasonable price.
 You will usually find that you have shipping choices when you order, so you can pick the shipping method that suits you best.
 We even offer free shipping for U.S. orders over $200.

 It's super complicated.
 We wrote a blog about this mess.
 You can read about it here.
-If you really can't live without Calamityware, there are forwarding services like Borderlinx,ForwardMe, or MyUs.com that will ship our products anywhere in the world.
+If you really can't live without Calamityware, there are forwarding services like ForwardMe or MyUs.com that will ship our products anywhere in the world.

-If your order doesn't qualify for free shipping, or you want to choose how your order is shipped, you will usually be able to choose between FedEx or USPS, based on what's available in your area.
-For Canada orders, you will also be able to choose a duty-paid option.
+If your order doesn't qualify for free shipping, or you want to choose how your order is shipped, you will usually be able to choose between FedEx, DHL, or USPS, based on what's available in your area.

 If you are shipping to Canada, be aware that packages shipped through any service other than the postal service may also incur a brokerage fee.